 Diana Kral, LPC, LADC, EMDR certified

 I am a Connecticut Licensed Professional Counselor and Alcohol and Addiction Counselor, who has been trained in counseling children, adolescents, and adults.
 I earned my Master's Degree in 2008 from Fairfield University and received my B.A. in Counseling and Human Services, from The University of Scranton.
-Over the past eleven years, I have had the privilege of working with a diverse population of individuals through an elementary and middle school, an inpatient psychiatric hospital, a methadone clinic, and at an IOP/Outpatient substance use and mental health facility.
+Prior to 2014, when I started Live Free Therapy, I had the privilege of working with a diverse population of individuals through an elementary and middle school, an inpatient psychiatric hospital, a methadone clinic, and at an IOP/Outpatient substance use and mental health facility.

 Seeking therapy is a sign of strength, courage, and motivation.
 When we are motivated to change, we can begin to improve our quality of life and relationship with others.
 My goal is to provide a safe and supportive environment where clients feel empowered to unearth old patterns and learn new, healthier coping skills in order to create a better quality of life.
 While offering support and guidance, I aim to increase self awareness so clients are able to feel safe working through past issues, current stressors and future worries.